radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 Reads that are sufficiently similar (based on the above sequence similarity threshold) are grouped together in clusters separated by "//".
-For the first cluster above there is clearly one allele (homozygote) and one read with a (simulated) sequencing error.
-For the second cluster it seems there are two alleles (heterozygote), and a couple reads with sequencing errors.
-For the third cluster it's a bit harder to say.
-Is this a homozygote with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?
+For the second and fourth clusters above these are *probably* homozygous with some sequencing error, but it's hard to tell.
+For the first and third clusters are there are truly two alleles (heterozygote)?
+Is it a homozygote with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?

 Thankfully, untangling this mess is what step 4 is all about.